Iraqi Kurdistan profile

 2005 - After the overthrow of Saddam Hussein, a new Iraqi constitution designates Kurdistan as an autonomous federal region.

-2017 - Iraqi Kurds vote overwhelmingly for independence in a long-delayed referendum, but the Iraqi army puts pressure on the regional government to annul the decision.
+2017 - Iraqi Kurds vote overwhelmingly for independence in a non-binding referendum, angering Baghdad, which moves to reassert its authority.